vectordotdev/timber-io/_docs/ruby/metrics.md

 * `cc_charge_attempt.amount:>100`

-## Example 2: Tracking a batch processing job
+## Example 2: Timing a batch processing job

 In some cases volume is high enough that logging individual events is not feasible.
 In these situations, we recommend logging summary events.